oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/monitoring-kubernetes/VisualizingWithGrafanaLab.md

 Now any pod that provides the `application:list_all_stock_meter_one_min_rate_per_second` data will be part of the total, giving us the total rate across all of the pods.

-- Make a few requests using curl to generate some new data
+- Make a few requests using curl to generate some new data (replace the ip address with the one for your service)
-  -  `curl -i -X GET -u jack:password http://localhost:80/store/stocklevel`
+  -  `curl -i -k -X GET -u jack:password https://123.456.789.123/store/stocklevel`

 ```
 HTTP/1.1 200 OK